JCSDA-internal/docker_base/README.rst

 options such as `mpich` and `mvapich` can also be easily accommodated.

-In addition to these essential components, there are package installs of a number of
+In addition to these essential components, there are package installs of a number of other tools, including

-- wget
-- curl
+- wget, curl
-- git
-- git-flow
-- git-lfs
+- git, git-flow, git-lfs
-- cmake
-- csh
+- cmake, autoconfig
-- ksh
+- vim, emacs, nedit
-- kdbg
+- doxygen, latex
+- python, python3 (numpy, scipy, yaml)
-- ddd
+- debuggers: kdbg, valgrind
 - etc..

 How to build the docker_base image